 - Social and cultural foundations

 - Group dynamics, processing, and counseling

 - Professional orientation

-Like many other states, LCP licensure (via LMHP and CPC licensure) in Nebraska requires the completion of a practicum, also sometimes referred to as an internship.
-This practicum must be part of the graduate degree program and consist of at least three semester hours, and is a distinct requirement from post-graduate supervision, which is also necessary for LPC licensure in Nebraska.
-(See “Supervision” below for details.)
+Like many other states, licensure as a mental health practitioner or professional counselor in Nebraska requires the completion of a practicum, also sometimes referred to as an internship.
+This practicum must be part of the graduate degree program and consists of at least three semester hours.
+For CACREP-approved programs, however, this requirement is six credit hours, equivalent to at least 600 hours of clinical graduate counseling experience.

-LPC licensure (via LMHP licensure and CPC certification) in Nebraska requires a passing score on either the National Counselor Examination for Licensure and Certification or the National Clinical Mental Health Counselor Exam.
+Licensure as a licensed mental health practitioner and professional counselor in Nebraska requires a passing score on either the National Counselor Examination for Licensure and Certification or the National Clinical Mental Health Counselor Exam.

 National Counselor Examination for Licensure and Certification (NCE)

 The NCE is a 200-question, multiple-choice examination administered by the National Board for Certified Counselors.
 It assesses knowledge, skills, and abilities in effective counseling services.